yugabyte/yugabyte-db/docs/content/latest/quick-start/create-local-cluster.md

 type: page
 ---

-After [installing YugaByte DB](../install/), follow the instructions below to create a local cluster.
+After [installing Yugabyte DB](../install/), follow the instructions below to create a local cluster.

 {{< note title="Note" >}}
 The local cluster setup on a single host is intended for development and learning.
-For production deployment or performance benchmarking, deploying a true multi-node on multi-host setup, see [Deploy YugaByte DB](../../deploy).
+For production deployment or performance benchmarking, deploying a true multi-node on multi-host setup, see [Deploy Yugabyte DB](../../deploy).
 {{< /note >}}

 <ul class="nav nav-tabs nav-tabs-yb">